greenaussie/public_notes/fedora_on_surface_pro_3.md

 To change compositing from 'basic' to 'OpenGL' (see about:support):

 about:config >

 layers.accelleration.force-enabled > true
 layout.display-list.retain.chrome > true

 ## Phantom touch input

 Random input happenings.
-Found this https://www.youtube.com/watch?v=MdmnIG5ZVM4.
+Found [this](https://www.youtube.com/watch?v=MdmnIG5ZVM4).
 Solution seems to be working, and strangely, the touch screen still seems to be working.
 So one would assume there are two drivers involved and this simply avoids contention.

 /usr/share/X11/xorg.conf.d/10-evdev.conf: